|What Is a WiFi Analyzer?|

 Continue to analyze your wireless network by selecting other reports from the drop-down menu in the lower toolbar of the NetSpot window.
 Other Wi-Fi analyzer reports include Signal Level, Signal-to-Interference Ratio, Noise Level, and Quantity of Access Points, Download and Upload rates (PRO), Wireless Transmit Rate (PRO) and Troubleshooting (PRO).
 Export additional heatmaps as needed.

-NetSpot is the best WiFi analyzer app for Windows and macOS because it makes professional WiFi analysis accessible to anyone.
+NetSpot is the best free WiFi analyzer app for Windows and macOS because it makes professional WiFi analysis accessible to anyone.
 With the desktop version of NetSpot, you can instantly collect all important information about nearby WiFi networks and create interactive heatmaps with detailed coverage information.

 Both the Windows and macOS version of NetSpot can be downloaded and used for free with certain limitations.
 Paid licenses are available as one-time purchases, so there’s no reason to worry about recurring subscription fees.